Delivery Requirements and the Settlement Cycle

 Quick Answer

-SEA Rule 15c6-1 sets the standard settlement cycle at T+1 (one business day after trade date), effective May 28, 2024.
+The standard-settlement-cycle rule under the Exchange Act sets the standard settlement cycle at T+1 (one business day after trade date), effective May 28, 2024.
 Covered transactions include equities, corporate and municipal bonds, ETFs, and mutual funds processed via NSCC Fund/SERV.
 Regulation T gives customers until T+3 to pay for purchases.
-Mutual fund redemptions must settle within seven calendar days under ICA Section 22(e).
+Mutual fund redemptions must be paid within seven calendar days under the Investment Company Act's redemption-payment-deadline rule.

 Every step that follows execution is driven by the settlement clock.
 The clock tells the customer when cash moves, tells the firm when securities must be delivered, and tells the back office when books must close.
-For Series 6, the governing rule is Securities Exchange Act (SEA) Rule 15c6-1, and the current standard is T+1.
+For Series 6, the governing standard is the Exchange Act's standard-settlement-cycle rule, and the current standard is T+1.

-What is the standard settlement cycle under SEA Rule 15c6-1?
+What is the standard settlement cycle for securities transactions?

 • Effective date: May 28, 2024 (shortened from T+2)